The certificate layout

 ...

-Finally, we need to do a small refactoring in application_steps.rb, adding the subfolder /test to the path:
+Finally, we need to do a small refactoring in application_steps.rb

 # features/step_definitions/application_steps.rb